monokal/Shellshock/README.md

 SSH logout of a server, add the above line to your "~/.bash_logout".

 To add a custom random message, simply create a new file in the "messages" directory with your ASCII art.
-To generate the art I recommend: http://patorjk.com/software/taag/
+To generate the art I recommend: http://patorjk.com/software/taag/ or http://www.network-science.de/ascii/

 Examples
 ========